Ecampus/tes-xapi/attendance-recipe.markdown

 ## Detailed Attendance

-Detailed Attendance tracking is used to provide more detail.
+Detailed Attendance tracking is used to provide more detail about the start and end of the event and the comings and goings of attendees.

 **Note**: You will need to implement Simple Attendance (above) as well.
 This is to ensure you're interoperable with systems that only support Simple Attendance.